-The assessment strategy includes the use of an end of term exam (50%), continuous assessment consisting of courseworks and formative tasks in the form of self-evaluation activities.
-During the pandemic these conventional exams were moved online.
-This had an impact on the examination process and on the content of the exams, including the introduction of submission windows and some open book exams.
-This transition of exams to an open book format seems to be suitable for this type of programme and it also helps to address potential issues of academic integrity and academic offences.
-In our discussions with the team there was indication that the university was moving back to traditional face-to-face exams.
+Assessment approaches in the distance learning mode include the use of an end of term exam (50%), and continuous assessment consisting of coursework and formative tasks self-evaluation activities.
+During the pandemic exam operations were moved online.
+This had an impact on examination process and on the content of the exam: submission windows, some open book exams.
+This transition of exams to an open book format seemed to be more suitable for this type of programme and it also helps to address potential issues of academic integrity and academic offences.
+However, from our discussions there was an indication that the university was moving back to traditional face-to-face exams.

 - There seems to be a reliance on end of year exams (50%) that operate mainly in a face-to-face format and have been transferred to online assessment because of the pandemic.
-An option would be to think about alternative forms of assessment, e.g., coursework or project-based work that may help students to develop a greater range of academic skills. - The virtual learning environment offers opportunities for further interaction in addition to the face-to-face interactions; however, these seem to be limited.
-The panel has not seen examples of innovative use of technology such as computer simulations or serious games, virtual or augmented reality, embedded in the programme online environment.
+An option would be to think about alternative forms of assessment, e.g., coursework or project-based work. - While the use of formative assessment and activities is commendable in the distance learning delivery, it was not clear from the structure of the activities if they just consisted of optional electronic quizzes that the students were asked to complete.
+Learning analytics was mentioned as a method for monitoring student progress, however it was not clear if this also applied to the self-assessment activities. - The virtual learning environment offers opportunities for interaction; however, these seem to be limited.
+The panel has not seen examples of innovative use of technology such as computer simulation/games or virtual reality, embedded in teaching.
 In our discussions, the use of virtual and augmented reality was mentioned as examples of learning technologies the programme team was planning to develop further.